scikit-learn-contrib/hiclass/README.md

 HiClass is currently being used in [HiTaC](https://gitlab.com/dacs-hpi/hitac), a hierarchical taxonomic classifier for fungal ITS sequences.

-If you use HiClass in one of your projects and would like to have it listed here, please send us a pull request.
+If you use HiClass in one of your projects and would like to have it listed here, please send us a pull request or contact fabio.malchermiranda@hpi.de.

 ## Install